Apt, Vaucluse

 Apt ([apt]; Provençal Occitan: At / Ate in both classical and Mistralian norms) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.

 It lies on the left bank of the Calavon, 41 mi east of Avignon.
 It is the principal town of the Luberon mountains.

 The town is known for defining the Aptian age of the Early Cretaceous.

 Geography

 Apt lies north of Aix-en-Provence and the river Durance, in the valley of the river Calavon, (also called the Coulon), and at the foot of the north-facing slopes of the Luberon mountain.

+Climate

+Apt has a hot-summer mediterranean climate using the Köppen climate classification, with its relatively high rainfall bordering closely on a humid subtropical climate.
+On average, Apt experiences 68.6 days per year with a minimum temperature below 0 C, 1.0 days per year with a minimum temperature below -10 C, 0.5 days per year with a maximum temperature below 0 C, and 57.7 days per year with a maximum temperature above 30 C. The record high temperature was 43.9 C on June 28, 2019, while the record low temperature was -14.9 C on February 12, 2012.

 Geological age

 Apt is the etymological source of the Aptian, an age in the geologic timescale, a subdivision of the Early or Lower Cretaceous epoch or series and encompasses the time from 125.0 ± 1.0 Ma to 112.0 ± 1.0 Ma (million years ago), approximately.
 The original type locality is in the vicinity of Apt.
 The Aptian was introduced in scientific literature by French palaeontologist Alcide d'Orbigny in 1840.